Winmalee High School: Sporting success

 Winmalee High School has a strong sporting culture that has resulted in success in a number of sports.
 Typically dominant amongst local High Schools, Winmalee has been represented strongly at State CHS level in Track and Field, Basketball, Cross Country running, Netball and a number of other sports.

-In the late 1990s - mid 2000s Winmalee High School achieved remarkable success in both Men's Basketball and Netball.
+In the late 1990s to mid 2000s Winmalee High School achieved remarkable success in both Men's Basketball and Netball.
 In 2002 and 2006 the Winmalee Worms Men's Netball team won the State Netball title.

-Winmalee High School has also enjoyed a great deal of success in boys' and girls' water polo, most notably in 2011 with the boy's teams winning the Sydney West Championship at both Open and U15 level.
+Winmalee High School, coached by Trevor Hamilton, has also enjoyed a great deal of success in boys' and girls' water polo, most notably in 2011 with the boy's teams winning the Sydney West Championship at both Open and U15 level.
 The school also provided 40% of the squad members for the Sydney West Representative side which competed in the State Open Championship in Alstonville in November 2011.
+Winmalee Captain, Sam Nangle, was awarded the MVP for the tournament and has subsequently gone on to play professionally in Greece and Spain, and for the national side, the Aussie Sharks.

 The school continued its success in 2012, taking out the Sydney West Championship at both U15 and Open level for the second year running.
-The opens team proceeded to go as far as the quarter-finals of the State Championships.
-The school provided 2 of the starting line up for the Sydney West Representative side who competed in the State Open Championship in Albury in November 2012.
+The opens team proceeded to go as far as the quarterfinals of the State Championships.
+The school provided 2 of the starting lineups for the Sydney West Representative side who competed in the State Open Championship in Albury in November 2012.
 Both of these players were subsequently selected for the Combined High Schools squad who would compete at the National Championships in early 2013.

+Swimming has also been an area of success.
+Mathew Wilson is the highest profile Alumni having represented Australia at the Tokyo Olympics and previously holding the world record for the 200m breaststroke.

-In 2019 Winmalee High sent two teams, a junior boys team (composed of Year 7 and 8 students) and an intermediate boys team (composed of Year 9 and 10 students) to Sydney Olympic Park to compete in the Nitro Athletics Championships.
-Winmalee High became the first non-private, non-selective school to participate in the Sydney Schools Championships and concluded the Championships with relative success, the Junior boys team finishing in 6th position and the Intermediate boys 5th.
-To be competitive with some of the top private schools in Sydney, including the World Nitro Champions, Trinity Grammar School (New South Wales), was a huge credit to the school and the athletic achievements of the boys.
+In 2019 Winmalee High sent two teams, a junior boys' team (composed of Year 7 and 8 students) and an intermediate boys' team (composed of Year 9 and 10 students) to Sydney Olympic Park to compete in the Nitro Athletics Championships.
+Winmalee High became the first non-private, non-selective school to participate in the Sydney Schools Championships and concluded the Championships with relative success; the Junior boys' team finishing in 6th position and the Intermediate boys' team finishing 5th.
+To compete against some of the top private schools in Sydney, including the World Nitro Champions, Trinity Grammar School (New South Wales), was a huge credit to the school and testament to the athletic achievements of its students.